blockprotocol/blockprotocol/README.md

 ## [![a](/.github/assets/gh_icon_roadmap_20px-base.svg)][gh-roadmap] &nbsp; Roadmap

-Learn more on our [RFCs & Roadmap] page in the docs.
+Learn more on our [Roadmap] page in the docs.

 - See the [RFC category on GitHub Discussions](https://github.com/blockprotocol/blockprotocol/discussions/categories/rfc) for a list of active RFCs
 - See the [open issues] for a list of some other proposed features (and known issues).